judka-uriel/uriel-book/uriel_en.md

 Also it must be noted that in an analogous situation, grandchildren through a Jewish son and a non-Jewish mother were called sons of a Jew in Beresheet [48:5](https://www.sefaria.org/Genesis.48.5): “And now your two sons are mine”.
-Thus spoke Yaakov to Yosef concerning his grandchildren Ephraim and Menasheh, who were born of a non-Jewish mother.  <!-- And in the book of Ruth, a grandson through a Jewish father and a Moabite mother was called the son of Naomi. -->
+Thus spoke Yaakov to Yosef concerning his grandchildren Ephraim and Manasseh, who were born of a non-Jewish mother.  <!-- And in the book of Ruth, a grandson through a Jewish father and a Moabite mother was called the son of Naomi. -->